didge/VirtualBox-Clone-Backup/README.md

 # VirtualBox Clone Backup
 VirtualBox Clone Backup (VBCB) is a script for creating Oracle VirtualBox VM backups in Windows host environments with as little downtime as possible.

-VBCB is a fork of https://github.com/niro1987/VirtualBox-Backup (VBB),  without which this version would not have been possible.
+VBCB is a fork of the excellent https://github.com/niro1987/VirtualBox-Backup (VBB) project, the key being the use of `clonevm` command instead of `robocopy` to create backups.

-The key difference between VBCB and VBB is the format uses the `clonevm` command instead of `robocopy` to create the backup.
 The main advantage of using `clonevm` is that fewer files and no live data are copied.  `clonevm` is also configured to create a new UUID for the backup, which means the backup is immediately bootable without having to unregister the original VM.

 Additional changes from VBB include:
-* Re-organization of backup directory in sub-directories by VM names.
+* Re-organization of backup directory by sub-directory based on VM names and timestamps.
-* Added `--backupmode start` which starts the VM immediately after snapshotting.
+* Added `--backupmode start` options which starts the VM immediately after snapshotting.

 ## How I Like to Use VBCB
-When I want to make a backup, I like to shutdown the VM, then make a backup using the `--backupmode start` option.
+When I want to make a backup of a VM, I like to shutdown the VM, then make a backup using the `--backupmode start` option.
 This results in a very fast snapshot and allows VBCB to immediately begin the cloning the snapshot while the VM is restarted, minimizing downtime.

 ## Table of Contents
 - [VirtualBox Clone Backup](#virtualbox-clone-backup)